david-chase/k8s-demos/deploy-k8s-resources-using-terraform/README.md

 You'll see there are now 3 replicas of our php-apache pod running.

-7. When you're done, roll back youur changes
+7. When you're done, roll back your changes

         terraform apply -destroy -auto-approve